sriramb12/contrail-rsi/README.md

 #### Log configuration:
   Contrail logs are volumious and rollover quickly.
 This tool enables JTAC Engineer to add some filters Please take a look at
-`      contrail-rsi/scripts/logging/logfilters.txt to add/edit/delete/ some filters`
+`      contrail-rsi/scripts/logging/logfilters.txt ` to customize filters
-`      contrail-rsi/scripts/logging/excludedlogs.txt to add/edit/delete/ to change what log files can be omitted`
+`      contrail-rsi/scripts/logging/excludedlogs.txt ` to add/edit/delete/  to change what log files can be omitted